|

 include milk and milk products, wheat, corn, refined sugar, chocolate, caffeine, eggs, citrus, soy, beef, food colorings,

-and food chemicals.
 Several blood tests are available that measure antibodies to individual food extracts.
 Measuring

 IgE antibody levels may be helpful for identifying classical food allergy reactions, except for some hidden or delayed food